desmaj/minreal/README.md

 # minreal
-A Python comet server build on CSP (Comet Session Protocol) (with a provided socket proxy)
+A Python comet server build on CSP (Comet Session Protocol) and providing a TCP socket proxy.

+## Running the examples
 The standalone server can be run like:
 ```bash
 $ mrl <mount path>:<client plugin module dotted name>:<client plugin class>